-- 2. For key-encrypting keys, set the following bits: - The Key-Encrypting Key-limiting bits, previously described as bits "hhh, bits 35 to 37," are not supported in any current release of the Coprocessor CCA support. - The key-generating usage bits (gks, bits 18 to 20).
-Set the gks bits to B'111' to indicate that the Key_Generate verb can use the associated key-encrypting key to encipher generated keys when the Key_Generate verb is generating various key-pair key-form combinations (see the Key-Encrypting Keys section of Figure C-3 on page C-5).
+- 2. For key-encrypting keys, - The key-encrypting key-limiting bits, previously described as bits "hhh, bits 35 37", are not supported in any current release of the coprocessor CCA support. - The key-generating usage bits (gks, bits 18 20).
+Set the gks bits to B'111' to indicate that the Key_Generate verb can use the associated key-encrypting key to encipher generated keys when the Key_Generate verb is generating various key-pair key-form combinations (see the Key-Encrypting Keys section of Figure 24 on page 389).
 Without any of the gks bits set to 1, the Key_Generate verb cannot use the associated key-encrypting key.
-(The Key_Token_Build verb can set the gks bits to 1 when you supply the OPIM, IMEX, IMIM, OPEX, and EXEX keywords.) - The IMPORT and EXPORT bit and the XLATE bit (ix, bits 21 and 22).
-If the 'i' bit is set to 1, the associated key-encrypting key can be used in the Data_Key_Import, Key_Import, Data_Key_Export, and Key_Export verbs.
-If the 'x' bit is set to 1, the associated key-encrypting key can be used in the Key_Translate verb.
-The Control_Vector_Generate verb can set the 'ix' bits to 1 when you supply the IMPORT, EXPORT, and XLATE keywords. - The key-form bits (fff, bits 40 to 42).
+The Key_Token_Build verb can set the gks bits to 1 when you supply the OPIM, IMEX, IMIM, OPEX, and EXEX keywords. - The IMPORT and EXPORT bit and the XLATE bit (ix, bits 21 and 22).
+If you set the 'i' bit to 1, the associated key-encrypting key can be used in the Data_Key_Import, Key_Import, Data_Key_Export, and Key_Export verbs.
+If you set the 'x' bit to 1, the associated key-encrypting key can be used in the Key_Translate verb.
+The Control_Vector_Generate verb can set the 'ix' bits to 1 when you supply the IMPORT, EXPORT, and XLATE keywords. - The key-form bits (fff or FFF, bits 40 42).
 The key-form bits indicate how the key was generated and how the control vector participates in multiple-enciphering.
-To indicate that the parts can be the same value, set these bits to B'010'.
-For information about the value of the key-form bits in the right half of a control vector, see step 13 on page C-11. - For the DATA-class keys (DATA, DATAC, DATM, DATAMV) set the "edmv" bits (bits 18 to 21) to one to respectively enable encipher, decipher, mac-generation, and mac-verification operations. - 4.
-For the cipher-class keys (CIPHER, DECIPHER, ENCIPHER, DATA, DATAC) set the encipher and decipher bits (bits 18 and 19).
-When bit 18 is set to 1, the key can encipher data.
-When bit 19 is set to 1, the key can decipher data. - 5.
-For MAC, MACVER, DATAM, and DATAMV keys, set the following bits:
+To consist of two different 8-byte values, set the key-form bits to B'110'; to be the same value, set these bits to B'010'.
+For information about the value of the key-form bits in the right half of a control vector, see step 13 on page 395.

-- The MAC control bits (bits 20 and 21).
+- 3. For the DATA-class keys (DATA, DATAC, DATM, DATAMV) set the "edmv" bits (bits 18 21) to one to respectively enable encipher, decipher, mac-generation, and mac-verification operations. - 4.
+For the cipher-class keys (CIPHER, DECIPHER, ENCIPHER, DATA, DATAC) (bits 18 and 19).
+Set bit 18 is to 1 for the key to encipher data.
+Set bit 19 is to 1 for the key to decipher data. - 5.
+For MAC, MACVER, DATAM, and DATAMV keys, set the following bits: - The MAC control bits (bits 20 and 21).
 For a MAC generation key, set bits 20 and 21 to B'11'.
-For a MAC verification key, set bits 20 and 21 to B'01'. - The key-form bits (fff, bits 40 to 42).
+For a MAC verification key, set bits 20 and 21 to B'01'. - The key-form bits (fff or FFF, bits 40 42).
 For a single-length key, set the bits to B'000'.
 For a double-length key, set the bits to B'010'. - 6.
-For SECMSG keys, set one or both of the following bits: - Set the SMKEY bit (k, bit 18) to enable this key-type to operate in secure message services that imbed a key. - Set the SMPIN bit (p, bit 19) to enable this key-type to operate in secure message services that imbed a PIN.
+For SECMSG keys, set one or both of the following bits: - Set the SMKEY bit (k, bit 18) to enable this key type to operate in secure message services that imbed a key. - Set the SMPIN bit (p, bit 19) to enable this key type to operate in secure message services that imbed a PIN.

-"Secure message services," verbs Secure_Messaging_for_Keys and Secure_Messaging_for_PINs, as used with for example EMV smart cards, are currently only supported in the IBM eServer iSeries release 2.50 CCA support.
+Verbs Secure_Messaging_for_Keys and Secure_Messaging_for_PINs, as used with, for example, EMV smart cards.
+These are currently only supported in the IBM eServer iSeries release 2.50 CCA support.

-- 7. For PINGEN and PINVER keys, set the following bits: - The PIN-calculation method bits (aaaa, bits 0 to 3).
+- 7. For PINGEN and PINVER keys, set the following bits: - The PIN-calculation method bits (aaaa, bits 0 3).
 Set these bits to one of the following values: